MarcGiannuzzi/marcgiannuzzi/README.md

 Greetings 😄 My name is Marc !
 I'm a tech lover.

-Some topics I like: Machine Learning, Blockchain, Android, CGI, RaspberryPi, Arduino, Math, & lots of geeky stuff 🔥💻🔥
+Some topics I like: Machine Learning, Blockchain, Math, Finance, & lots of geeky stuff 🔥💻🔥

 ### GitHub page